 Location: Somewhere in the Indian Ocean

-On last nights watch students found an injured bird, that must have collided with the main mast and most likely broke its wing, but the students where determined to safe its life.
-Robbie carefully transferred it into a bucket and even gave it it’s fish back, that he must have lost during the collision.
-While the sun was rising we felt like it was time for the bird to stretch its wings, after the bird hobbled across the deck, Robbie picked it up and gave it a little push before the bird decided to fly off into the distance … we hope he made it.
-Farewell little bird!
+On last night’s watch, students found an injured bird that must have collided with the main mast and most likely broke its wing, but the students were determined to save its life.
+Robbie carefully transferred it into a bucket and even gave it its fish back, which he must have lost during the collision.
+While the sun was rising, we felt like it was time for the bird to stretch its wings.
+After the bird hobbled across the deck, Robbie picked it up and gave it a little push before the bird decided to fly off into the distance … we hope he made it.
+Farewell, little bird!

 Photos- All by Dylan Hardt: